 Queer hipness in East London

-Concrete walls, saleable wall art and a certain self-conscious European dive-bar sensibility define this spirited operation that serves food during the day and goes into club mode when the sun goes down.
+Concrete walls, saleable wall art and a certain self-conscious Euro-dive-bar sensibility define this spirited operation that serves food during the day and goes into club mode when the sun goes down.
 The basement opens at 10pm and by 11pm/midnight it's rather gay, especially at the weekend.
-Credited with taking the East End's gay sensibility out of the closet and into the stratosphere, Matt Tucker (Trailer Trash) and Dan Beaumont (ex-Disco Bloodbath) opened this club in 2009, having converted a derelict space that had served as a supermarket, a restaurant and a mini-cab office.
+Credited with taking the East End's gay sensibility out of the closet and into the stratosphere, Matt Tucker (Trailer Trash) and Dan Beaumont (ex-Disco Bloodbath) opened this club in 2009, having converted a derelict space that had previously served as a supermarket, a restaurant and a mini-cab office.
 Tucked behind corrugated iron, the place is fashionably 'alternative' (borderline-underground), with music to match.
-Very buzzy and kinda dirty-arty.
 The low-ceilinged basement makes for an intimate and sweaty dance space.
-Check website for specialist nights such as Tutti Frutti (Sunday soul, disco and house).
-DJs include Serverino (of Horse Meat Disco fame).
+Check website for specialist nights such as the DJ-driven Pump and Batty Mama.
 Certainly not for the sober.
 Overground stations: Dalston Kingsland [formerly called North London Line] and Dalston Junction [modern extenstion of what used to be called East London Line].
 Tube stations: Angel or Highbury & Islington, plus bus ride.